MStokluska/REST-Tutorial/readme.md

 $ npm start
 ```

 Next, open your browser, go to `http://localhost:4000/_ping` and enjoy the power of Node.js and express!
-Pong should be displayed in your browser.
+Pong should be displayed in your browser!
 If you want to stay in the terminal:

 ```sh
 $ curl localhost:4000/_ping
 ```
 `Note`: To use `curl` start up the server as mentioned above, open another terminal window and then run your `curl` commands in this window.

 Our next step is to add some kind of data.
 For this purpose, lets mock a database connection.
-In a typical situation our server would communicate with a database like Postgres, MySQL or Mongo, but for the purpose of this tutorial, let's use a mock database.
+In a typical situation our server would communicate with a database like PostgreSQL, MySQL or Mongo, but for the purpose of this tutorial, let's use a mock database.
 Create a `db.js` file and copy following code:

 ```js
 const users = [